SebastianHonert/humble-lms/README.txt

 === Humble LMS ===
 Contributors: shonert
-Tags: las, learning management system, online courses Requires at least: 3.0.1
+Tags: lms, learning management system, online courses Requires at least: 3.0.1
 Tested up to: 3.4
 Stable tag: 4.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Humble LMS is a very simple learning management system for WordPress with a focus on simplicity.
+Humble LMS is a very simple learning management plugin for WordPress with a focus on simplicity.

 == Description ==

+PLEASE NOTE: this plugin is work in progress!

-Humble LMS is a very simple learning management system for WordPress with a focus on simplicity.
+Humble LMS is a very simple learning management plugin for WordPress with a focus on simplicity.

 == Installation ==